salmazahraaf/open-cluster-with-HDBSCAN/README.md

 ## 3. (Verry Short) Theoretical Background

 <p align = "justify"> Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) is a natural evolution of DBSCAN released in the past few years, almost 20 years after DBSCAN (Ester et al. 1996).
 DBSCAN identifies clusters as overdensities in a multi-dimensional space in which the number of sources exceeds the required minimum number of points within a neighborhood (minPts) of a particular linking length ε. </p>

+<p align = "justify"> HDBSCAN works in a similar way except the user only needs to set a minimum cluster size.
+It does not depend on ε; instead it condenses the minimum spanning tree by pruning off the nodes that do not meet the minimum number of sources in a cluster, and reanalyzing the nodes that do (Kounkel & Covey, 2019).
+Not only does it automatically determine other things to set a density threshold accurately, it also does this on local levels, meaning that clusters can be returned in different areas of a dataset with different density levels. </p>